yuxing26liu/Power-Outage-Predictor/index.md

 Null Hypothesis (H₀): Outages in summer are not longer than outages in other seasons.

 Alternative Hypothesis (H₁): Outages in summer have significantly greater durations than those in other seasons.
+<iframe
+  src="assets/summer_vs_others_boxplot.html"
+  width="800"
+  height="500"
+  frameborder="0"
+></iframe>
+There is no significant evidence that power outages in summer are longer than those in other seasons.
+The distribution of durations appears similar across seasons based on the boxplot and statistical test.

+<iframe
+  src="assets/summer_duration_permutation.html"
+  width="800"
+  height="500"
+  frameborder="0"
+></iframe>

+We fail to reject the null hypothesis.
+There is no statistically significant evidence that outages in summer are more severe (longer in duration) than those in other seasons.

+# Step 5: Framing a Prediction Problem
+Identify a prediction problem.
+Feel free to use one of the example prediction problems stated in the “Example Questions and Prediction Problems” section of your dataset’s description page or pose a hypothesis test of your own.
+The prediction problem you come up with doesn’t have to be related to the question you were answering in Steps 1-4, but ideally, your entire project has some sort of coherent theme.

+Before building any predictive model, we need to turn our descriptive and inferential insights into a concrete supervised‐learning task.
+Based on our analyses so far—especially the finding in Step 4 that “summer outages tend to be longer,” plus our EDA showing that cause category, climate region, and population density all influence outage length—we will set up a **regression problem**:
+> We will build a regression model that, given (`CAUSE.CATEGORY`, `CLIMATE.REGION`, `MONTH`, `POPDEN_URBAN`), predicts how many minutes an outage will last.
+### Distribution of Outage Durations

+This histogram shows the distribution of outage durations (in minutes) across all events in the dataset.
+Most outages are relatively short, but some last for tens of thousands of minutes, indicating extreme severity in certain cases.

+<iframe
+  src="assets/outage_duration_hist.html"
+  width="800"
+  height="500"
+  frameborder="0"
+></iframe>

+## Step 6: Baseline Model
+We begin with a baseline regression model that uses only the two categorical predictors: `CAUSE.CATEGORY` and `CLIMATE.REGION`.
+We split the cleaned data (`df_clean`) into 80 % for training and 20 % for testing.
+A `ColumnTransformer` one‐hot encodes both categorical columns, and a `RandomForestRegressor` (with 100 trees) is fit on the encoded training data.
+After training, we predict on the held‐out test set and compute test‐set RMSE and R².
+This baseline establishes a performance floor: it shows how well we can predict outage duration using only cause and region information.
+Any additional features in later steps should improve upon these baseline metrics.
+The baseline model—which used only cause category and climate region—has an RMSE of 7 398 minutes (≈ 123 hours), meaning its outage‐duration predictions are off by about five days on average.
+This is due to only providing 2 categories.
+Its R² of 0.108 indicates it explains only 10.8 % of the variance in true outage durations.
+In other words, **cause and region alone capture very little of the signal, and most of the variability in outage length remains unexplained at this baseline level.** To improve this, we need more information/indicators to reac our target and what we will do in step 7.

+## Step 7: Final Model
+Building on the baseline, we now include six predictors—CAUSE.CATEGORY, CLIMATE.REGION, U.S._STATE, POPDEN_URBAN, a log‐transformed residential customers column (res_cust_log), and MONTH (encoded as cyclical month_sin/month_cos), along with day‐of‐week (dow) and weekend flag (is_weekend).
+We begin by dropping the top 10 % of longest outages to reduce extreme‐value influence.
+Again, we use an 80/20 train/test split.
+Our ColumnTransformer one‐hot encodes the three categorical features, standardizes the three numeric features (MONTH, POPDEN_URBAN, res_cust_log), and passes the four engineered features (month_sin, month_cos, dow, is_weekend) through unchanged.
+Instead of a Random Forest, we fit a HistGradientBoostingRegressor within a Pipeline and perform a grid search over max_iter (200, 400, 600), max_leaf_nodes (15, 31, 63), and learning_rate (0.1, 0.05, 0.01) using 5‐fold cross‐validation on the training set, optimizing for RMSE.
+Finally, we evaluate the best HGB model on the test set, reporting RMSE and R².
+Improvement over the baseline indicates that adding state‐level, population-density, customer-count, and temporal features—and using a boosted tree with hyperparameter tuning—provides substantial additional predictive power.

+Dropped outages > 6877 minutes; new size: (1328, 60)
+Fitting 5 folds for each of 27 candidates, totalling 135 fits Best hyperparameters: {'hgb__learning_rate': 0.01, 'hgb__max_iter': 200, 'hgb__max_leaf_nodes': 63}
+Filtered‐Data Model Test RMSE = 1329.56 minutes
+Filtered‐Data Model Test R²  = 0.4004
+/Users/rociosaez/miniforge3/envs/dsc80/lib/python3.12/site-packages/sklearn/metrics/_regression.py:492: FutureWarning:

+'squared' is deprecated in version 1.4 and will be removed in 1.6.
+To calculate the root mean squared error, use the function'root_mean_squared_error'.

+### Final Model Results: Actual vs. Predicted Outage Duration

+This interactive plot shows predicted vs. actual outage durations on the test set.
+Each vertical gray line represents the error between the actual value and the model’s prediction.

+<iframe
+  src="assets/prediction_vs_actual.html"
+  width="900"
+  height="500"
+  frameborder="0"
+></iframe>

+Now our model has improved.
+We achieved an RMSE of 1329.56 minutes (≈ 22.1 hours) and an R² of 0.4004.
+The most likely reason our R² is **still** low and RMSE high is that **outage durations are still extremely skewed**.
+In other words, **the model’s predictions are off by roughly 22 hours on average, and it explains only about 40 % of the variance in outage durations**.

+Our process in improving our model was introducing more hyper parameters, attemtping to get rid of extreme outlier, and engineering new temporal features (month_sin/month_cos, day‐of‐week, weekend flag) and transforming residential customer counts via log scaling.
+Since our model improved this shows these efforts had a positive impact on the model, however, since we never reached our goal of R^2 > 0.75 which indicates a good model, this indicates that while the HistGradientBoostingRegressor captures some predictive structure, most of the variation in duration remains unaccounted for.

+## Step 8: Fairness Analysis
+Before running the permutation test, we clearly define our groups, metric, and hypotheses for fairness.
+We compare the model’s performance on two subgroups: outages in `CLIMATE.REGION == "South"` (Group X) versus outages in `CLIMATE.REGION == "East North Central"` (Group Y).
+Because our task is regression, we use **Root Mean Squared Error (RMSE)** as the evaluation metric.

+> **null hypothesis (H₀):** RMSE for South and East North Central are equal—any observed difference arises purely by chance.

+> **alternative hypothesis (H₁):** RMSE for South is greater than RMSE_ENC, meaning the model performs worse for the South.

+To test this, we compute the observed difference Δ_obs = RMSE_South − RMSE_ENC on the held‐out test set.
+We then randomly permute the “region” labels among the test examples 1,000 times, recomputing Δ_perm = RMSE_perm_South − RMSE_perm_ENC for each shuffle to build a null distribution.
+The one‐sided p‐value is the fraction of Δ_perm ≥ Δ_obs.
+If p < 0.05, we reject H₀ and conclude a significant fairness gap; otherwise, we fail to reject H₀, indicating no evidence that the model’s error is systematically higher for South.